Education

 - Detection of economic bubbles or financial crises

-- Network monitoring, network anomaly detection (machine learning approach)
+- Network monitoring, network anomaly detection (machine

-- Distributed congestion control (optimization-based flow control vs. TCP)
+- Distributed congestion control (optimization-based flow

 - Software defined radio

-- Simulator for Channel Estimation and
+- Simulator for Channel Estimation

-Adaptive Equalization in Fading Channels
+and Adaptive Equalization in Fading Channels

-- Non-stationary channel modeling and simulator design for
+- Non-stationary channel modeling and simulator design

-land/satellite/maritime mobile communication and underwater communication
+for land/satellite/maritime mobile communication and underwater

 - Wireless Video